 Edited by Debbie, Charmed, Maria Arieanza Santos Tan, Lynn and 6 others

-Mumps are swelling of the salivary glands which can be very painful.
-Our glands make saliva, so it can moisten our food when we chew it or swallow.
-The puffiness can occur along both sides of the face, or along the jawline, or under the ears.
-Mumps are caused by a virus, and are contagious, and were once more prominent in babies, children and adults before the vaccination program we now have in the United States.
-You can become infected if the person that has it coughs or sneezes.
+The cause of Mumps is the swelling of the salivary glands.
+It can be very painful.
+Our glands make saliva that moistens our food when we chew or swallow.
+When someone has Mumps, puffiness usually occurs along both sides of the face, along the jaw line, and/or under the ears.
+Mumps are caused by a virus, and are contagious.
+Before the Mumps vaccine available in the USA and Canada, they were prominent in babies, children and adults.
+You can become infected if someone with Mumps coughs or sneezes in your general direction.
 You can also catch it if you drink from an infected person's drinking glass.
 The incubation period is normally 12-24 days.
-If you are vaccinated, the chances of getting them are extremely low.
-The MMR vaccine can help you from getting mumps.
-It should be given when children are 12-15 months old, and then they should receive a second dose at 4 to 6 years old.
+If you are vaccinated, the chances of getting Mumps is extremely low.
+The MMR vaccine (Mumps, Measles and Rubella) can protect you from getting Mumps.
+It should be given to children from 12-15 months old, and then they should receive a second dose when they are between 4 to 6 years.
 What are the symptoms of having mumps?

 - 5Swollen Glands.

 There may be some problems for people with mumps that can be more serious.
 Complications such as: